Instructions to Authors

 References.
 All references should be numbered consecutively throughout the text and enclosed in square brackets placed before punctuation.

 The style of citations and references must conform to that of the 'Uniform requirements for manuscripts submitted to biomedical journals' as stated by the International Committee of Medical Journal Editors.
 List all authors when 6 or fewer; when 7 or more, list the first 6, and add et al after a comma.
 Authors should consult a recent issue of Journal of Investig Allergol and Clin Immunol and refer to the examples.
 Please note that there must be a space following the period after the journal name abbreviation; there are no spaces between the year, volume, and page numbers.
 References to page numbers should be written 123-7 and not 123-127.
 Page numbers are followed by a period.

-References (with the exception of review articles) should be limited to approximately 35 for original articles, up to 15 for the Short Communications and 10 for the Practitioner’s Corner.
+References (with the exception of review articles) should be limited to approximately 50 for original articles, up to 15 for the Short Communications and 10 for the Case Reports.

 Following are 3 examples of reference presentation forms.